Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Numerical Model

-To more properly examine the consequences of this uncertainty, we explore various models for mass loss as a function of periapse distance, owing to the stochastic nature of mass loss found in the hydrodynamical simulations of \cite{Faber+05} and \cite{Guillochon+11}.
+We explore various models for mass loss as a function of periapse distance, owing to the stochastic nature of mass loss found in the hydrodynamical simulations of \cite{Faber+05} and \cite{Guillochon+11}.
 We begin by using the first-passage results of \cite{Guillochon+11} (see their Figure 10) in order to determine the fractional mass loss as a function of pericenter distance during each passage.
 This amounts to treating the stripped planet as having no interaction with stripped debris on subsequent passages.
 In the same manner, \cite{Yu+24} used the results of \cite{Guillochon+11} to estimate mass loss during close encounters in the context of secularly-driven migration to explain the properties of the planet WASP-107 b.
-Using a similar approach, we fit an exponential to the fractional mass loss and obtain
+Using a similar approach, we fit an exponential to the fractional mass loss in \cite{Guillochon+11} and obtain

-where $A = 8 \times 10^6$ and $B = 11.5$ in the \cite{Guillochon+11} fit.
+where $A = 8 \times 10^6$ and $B = 11.5$ \citep[using][]{WebPlotDigitizer}.
 This will be referred to as the "moderate loss" case, as we will explore both higher and lower mass loss fractions.
 To ensure a numerically smooth transition from the regime of no mass loss, in the code, we take

 Planets may pass from $q/r_t>2.8$ (no mass loss occurs) to $2.7<q/r_t<2.8$ (a negligible, but smooth amount of loss occurs), to $q/r_t<2.7$ (the mass loss follows the exponential fit).

 Compared to \cite{Guillochon+11}, \cite{Faber+05} found that planets may approach closer ($q/r_t<2.2$) before losing mass, then the mass loss steeply rises before following a similar exponential form to \cite{Guillochon+11}.
 This result indicates that mass loss may proceed more gently than in \cite{Guillochon+11}.
 To explore the case of more gentle mass loss, we take $A = 5 \times 10^{4}$ and $B = 11.5$ in Eq.~(\ref{eq:massloss}).
 We refer to this as the ``low loss'' case.